h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_grid.rst

             hyperSpace += "ntrees" -> Array(1, 10, 30).map(_.asInstanceOf[AnyRef])
             hyperSpace += "mtries" -> Array(-1, 5, 10).map(_.asInstanceOf[AnyRef])

-        Pass the algorithm and hyper space to the grid search and set properties defining tha way how the hyper space will be traversed.
+        Pass the algorithm and hyper-space to the grid search and set properties defining the way how the hyper-space will be traversed.

         Sparkling Water supports two strategies for traversing hyperspace:

-        - **Cartesian** - (Default) This strategy tries out every possible combination of hyper parameter values and finishes after the whole space is traversed.
+        - **Cartesian** - (Default) This strategy tries out every possible combination of hyper-parameter values and finishes after the whole space is traversed.
-        - **RandomDiscrete** - In each iteration, the strategy randomly selects the combination of values from the hyper space and can be terminated before the whole space is traversed.
+        - **RandomDiscrete** - In each iteration, the strategy randomly selects the combination of values from the hyper-space and can be terminated before the whole space is traversed.
 The termination depends on various criteria (consider parameters: ``maxRuntimeSecs``, ``maxModels``, ``stoppingRounds``, ``stoppingTolerance``, ``stoppingMetric``).
           For details see `H2O-3 documentation <https://docs.h2o.ai/h2o/latest-stable/h2o-docs/grid-search.html>`_